miguelgrinberg/microdot/docs/intro.rst

 While the above errors are fully complaint with the HTTP specification, the application might want to provide custom responses for them.
-The :func:`errorhandler() <microdot.Microdot.errorhandler>` decorator registers a functions to respond to specific error codes.
+The :func:`errorhandler() <microdot.Microdot.errorhandler>` decorator registers functions to respond to specific error codes.
 The following example shows a custom error handler for 404 errors::

     @app.errorhandler(404)